kaurn6538/World-Demographics-Analysis-Dashboard/README.md

 ## Technologies Used

-*    Tableau: For data visualization and dashboard creation
+*    Tableau: For data visualization and dashboard creation.

-*    Public Demographic Data Sources: Data sourced from global population datasets

 ## Conclusion